 Embedded systems are naturally evolving to incorporate multiple voltage domains in order to take advantage of Dynamic Voltage Scaling on microcontrollers.
 GPIODVS is able to utilize of the peripheral voltage domain in order to achieve reduced latency and energy consumption by exploiting the slack in peripheral voltage and timing specifications.

 This work presented two specialized embedded systems that were designed to validate two novel approaches to peripheral energy management.
 Each approach accomplished significant energy savings on their own individually, and even greater energy savings when the techniques were combined.

+Ultimately the energy savings found through the combination of IODVS and PACER result in either increased system performance or decreased cost.
+For the case of a battery-backed system where energy consumption is dominated by EEPROM writes, the algorithms reduced energy consumption by 40%.
+These savings would be likely to directly result in a 40% longer battery life depending on battery chemistry.
+Alternatively, the designer could take advantage of the power reductions and include a battery with 40% less capacity.
+At current prices, the Illinois Capacitor 500mAh vs 300mAh lithium coin batteries are priced at $27.29 vs $12.15.
+Thus, the energy savings could yield a price decrease of over $15 per unit by decreasing the price of the battery by 55.47%.

 Future Work: PRIME Enhancements